 Vodafone Group Plc is registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Information provided to or filed with the SEC by Vodafone Group Plc pursuant to the Exchange Act can be located by reference to the SEC file number 001-10086 through the SEC's website at www.sec.gov.
+Information provided to or filed with the SEC by Vodafone Group Plc pursuant to the Exchange Act can be located by reference to the SEC file number 001-10086.
+The SEC maintains an internet site that contains reports, proxy, and information statements and other information regarding the issuer at www.sec.gov.
 In addition, information regarding Vodafone Group Plc may be obtained from other sources including, but not limited to, press releases, newspaper articles and other publicly disseminated documents.
 Neither the Series nor the Manager are responsible for the content in such other sources.